graalvm/workshops/vscode-tools-for-micronaut/README.md

 <img alt="Application View" src="./images/mn-activity-view-endpoint-open-in-browser.png" width="25%" >

-The second launches a REST composition tool that will allow you to call the endpoint with HTTP parameters and payloads.
+The second launches a REST composition tool that allows for composing a REST query and calling the endpoint with HTTP parameters and payloads.

 <img alt="Application View" src="./images/mn-activity-view-controllers-compose-query.png" width="25%" >

-By clicking on the, `Send Request`, text above the `curl`-like query string we can send data to the endpoint and we will see the response opened in a side window.
+By clicking on the, `Send Request`, text above the `curl`-like query string we can send data to the endpoint and we can see the response in a side window.

 <img alt="Application View" src="./images/mn-send-rest-query-with-response.png" width="60%" >